 By 1920, 36 Fairfield was the home of Henry Walter Smith and his wife, Bertha Mary (Pope) Smith.
 He was captain of a tow boat.
 They operated 36 Fairfield as a lodging house.
 They continued to live there in 1922, but moved thereafter to Brookline.
 By the late 1920s, they lived in Miami.

-By the 1922-1923 winter season, it was the home of Reuben Yates, a jeweler, and his wife, Emily Yates.
-36 Fairfield continued to be a lodging house, probably operated by Reuben and Emily Yates.
+During the 1922-1923 winter season, 36 Fairfield was the home of Reuben Yates, a jeweler, and his wife, Emily Yates, who operated it as a lodging house.
 They previously had lived in Somerville.
 By 1924, they had moved to 225 Newbury, where he had become a cigar dealer.

-By 1925, 36 Fairfield was the home of Edgar Nathan Carver and his wife, Florrie (Reynolds) Carver.
+On August 23, 1923, 36 Fairfield was purchased from Charles Washburn’s heirs by Edgar Nathan Carver.
+He and his wife, Florrie (Reynolds) Carver, made it their home.
 They previously had lived at 276 Newbury.

 Edgar Carver had been a newspaper editor and publisher in Maine, where he also served as auditor of state printing.
 He later operated the New England Linotype School in Boston.
 By 1920, he was a foreman at a newspaper.